lpkyrius/JS-Expert/README.md

     - compare scripts to create folders + initialize projects
     - compare scripts to initialize and remove docker containers
 - Useful libraries for building rich command-line interfaces
+- Working with frameworks for user input on the terminal